david-lafontant/david-lafontant/README.md

 ## I am David.

 I am a full-stack Web developer with solid experience in team management.
 Main languages are Ruby and JavaScript.
 I used Next, React, and Ruby on rails as main frameworks.
 Throughout my career, I have a knack for tackling challenges head-on and delivering innovative solutions.
-When not coding, I try my hand at cooking (with mixed results), enjoy reading, and love spending quality time playing with my childrens.
+When not coding, I try my hand at cooking (with mixed results :wink: ), enjoy reading, and love spending quality time playing with my childrens.
 Hiring me means bringing on board a versatile asset and a proactive problem solver dedicated to contributing meaningfully to team dynamics and delivering tangible results.
 For further discussion or exploring opportunities, feel free to contact me via email at: lafontant.david@gmail.com or whatsapp on +8097599396.
 Open to new opportunities.